amountainram/stdresult/README.md

   })
 ```

-In the `safe` world `defer` replaces an `async` block.
+In the `safe` world, `defer` replaces an `async` block.

 ## API

-There are 3 main APIs/interfaces:
+There are three main APIs/interfaces:

 1. The `typeof Result` or `IResultCtor`
 2. The `ResultExt`
 3. The `AsyncResultExt`

-Results are built via the object of static
+Results are built via the static `Result` object:
-functions `Result`:

 ```typescript
 interface IResultCtor {